 Anyone who believes he or she has been the target of retaliation for reporting, participating or cooperating in, or otherwise being associated with an investigation should immediately contact the Director for Student Conduct or Title IX Coordinator.
 Any student or organization alleged to have engaged in retaliation will be subject to the conduct process5.

 While a Process Support Person cannot provide legal counsel or advice, the PSP can explain the conduct and resolution processes, outline the student respondent’s rights, and aid in identifying student needs during the conduct and resolution processes.
 The Process Support Person can also connect the student respondent with campus and community resources including mental health services, alternative housing, academic assistance, and legal counsel, and provide the student with a confidential* space to discuss needs related to the conduct process.

 * While a Process Support Person is a confidential resource, the PSP is not a resource to discuss case details.
-Confidentiality is meant to provide a safe space in which to discuss concerns related to needs and the process itself, but a PSP is not expected to discuss case details with students.
+Confidentiality is meant to provide a in which to discuss concerns related to needs and the process itself, but a PSP is not expected to discuss case details with students.
 If students wish to discuss their case in a therapeutic setting, counseling services are available through the Health Promotion Department 6.